paradooxx/Algorithms/README.md

 # Algorithms

-A collections of various computer and mathematical algorithms written in C/C++.
+A collection of various computer and mathematical algorithms written in C/C++.